zbackup/zbackup/README.md

  * Right now the only modes supported are reading from standard input and writing to standard output.
 FUSE mounts and NBD servers may be added later if someone contributes the code.
  * The program keeps all known blocks in an in-RAM hash table, which may create scalability problems for very large repos (see [below](#scalability)).
  * The only encryption mode currently implemented is `AES-128` in `CBC` mode with `PKCS#7` padding.
 If you believe that this is not secure enough, patches are welcome.
 Before you jump to conclusions however, read [this article](http://www.schneier.com/blog/archives/2009/07/another_new_aes.html).
- * The only compression mode supported is LZMA, which suits backups very nicely.
  * It's only possible to fully restore the backup in order to get to a required file, without any option to quickly pick it out. `tar` would not allow to do it anyway, but e.g. for `zip` files it could have been possible.
 This is possible to implement though, e.g. by exposing the data over a FUSE filesystem.
- * There's no option to specify block and bundle sizes other than the default ones (currently `64k` and `2MB` respectively), though it's trivial to add command-line switches for those.

 Most of those limitations can be lifted by implementing the respective features.